bbelandr/CS302/proj3/README.md

   - Yellow = 4
   - Red = 5
   - Green = 6
+  -
 A command to run a game of superball would use the colors pbyrg, which represents the colors in increasing order by points.
 ### The actual run command looks like this:
-  -8 10 5 pbyrg
+  - 8 10 5 pbyrg
-  -Where
+  #### Where:
-    -8 is the number of rows
+    - 8 is the number of rows
-    -10 is the number of columns
+    - 10 is the number of columns
-    -5 is the minmum amount of connections to score a group -pbyrg is the colors in increasing order
+    - 5 is the minmum amount of connections to score a group
+    - pbyrg is the colors in increasing order